asrashley/dash-live/docs/media.md

 ./create-media.sh --profile uhd --duration 30 --acodec eac3 -i ToS-4k-1920-Dolby.5.1.mp4 --subtitles Tears_Of_Steel_1080p.eng.srt --output ToS --prefix tears
 ```

-If you would prefer to run the encoder without using a Docker container, the `dashlive.media.create`
+If you would prefer to run the media creation script without using a Docker container,
-can be used directly:
+`dashlive.media.create` can be used directly:

 For example: